 The United States (US) may stockpile cluster munitions in Kuwait, according to a May 2007 US diplomatic cable.

-Interview with Zeyad al-Mashan, Counsellor, Permanent Mission of Kuwait to the UN in Geneva, in Beirut, 14 September 2011; Cluster Munition Coalition (CMC) meeting, with the Kuwaiti delegation to the Convention on Cluster Munitions First Meeting of States Parties, Vientiane, 9 November 2010; and International Campaign to Ban Landmines (ICBL) meeting with the Kuwaiti delegation to the Mine Ban Treaty Second Review Conference, Cartagena, 30 November–4 December 2009.
+Interview with Zeyad al-Mashan, Counsellor, Permanent Mission of Kuwait to the UN in Geneva, in Beirut, 14 September 2011; Cluster Munition Coalition (CMC) meeting with the Kuwait delegation to the Convention on Cluster Munitions First Meeting of States Parties, Vientiane, 9 November 2010; and International Campaign to Ban Landmines (ICBL) meeting with the Kuwait delegation to the Mine Ban Treaty Second Review Conference, Cartagena, 30 November–4 December 2009.

 For details on Kuwait’s cluster munition policy and practice up to early 2009, see Human Rights Watch (HRW) and Landmine Action, Banning Cluster Munitions: Government Policy and Practice (Ottawa: Mines Action Canada, May 2009), p.
 220; In September 2011, Wikileaks released a United States (US) Department of State cable showing that in a meeting on 22 May 2007, the US asked Kuwait to “reconsider” its participation in the Lima conference on cluster munitions.
 Kuwait did not attend the Lima conference, which was held on 23–25 May 2007; “U.S.-Kuwait Gulf Security Dialogue Talks,” US Department of State cable dated 5 June 2007, released by Wikileaks on 1 September 2011.

-Kuwait participated as an observer in the convention’s First Meeting of States Parties in Vientiane, Lao PDR, in November 2010, and the Second Meeting of States Parties in Beirut, Lebanon, in September 2011.
-It also attended the convention’s intersessional meetings in 2012 and 2013.
+Kuwait participated as an observer at the convention’s First Meeting of States Parties in Vientiane, Lao PDR, in November 2010, and the Second Meeting of States Parties in Beirut, Lebanon, in September 2011.
+It also attended the convention’s intersessional meetings in 2012–2013.